go-cart-io/cartogram-ansible/README.md

 Ansible can only be run on UNIX-like machine with Python installed (e.g. Debian, Ubuntu, macOS).
 If you have a Windows environment, please install [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install) and execute the commands in the WSL 2 shell.

 ### Install Ansible
 You should have Python 3 and pip installed.
-Ubuntu and Ubuntu-based distro users should skip to [pipx method](#pipx-method)
+Ubuntu and Ubuntu-based distro users should skip to [venv method](#venv-method)

 To check if you have Python 3 installed.
 You might need to use the ```python``` command instead of ```python3```, subject to execution environment:\
 ```python3 -V```